 How does Rushy Meadow support children with SEN?

-The SENCo (Natalie Lindsay-Scott) meets with class teachers and TAs each term to discuss the SEN children in each class.
+The SENCo (Kate Sims) meets with class teachers and TAs each term to discuss the SEN children in each class.
 Every child is discussed and specific targets are put into place which are reviewed at the next meeting.
 Parents are also invited to comment through a letter sent home at the end of a term to help inform the review of these targets and set new targets.
 Support is put into place to help the children achieve these targets.

 Support takes the form of:

 - Interventions – 1:1 or small groups working on specific learning or social skills

 - Work with a therapist or doing a programme set by a therapist – Occupational Therapy (OT) or Speech And Language Therapy (SALT)

 - Extra adult support in class